Probabilistic Variational Contrastive Learning: Experiments

 \subsection{Mutual Information Comparison}

 Figure~\ref{fig:MI_comp} reports the estimated mutual information $I(\zs;\cs)$ between the learned embeddings $\zs$ and their true class labels $\cs$ of CIFAR-10.
-We compute this using the Mixed KSG estimator~\cite{gao2017estimating}, which is well‐suited for mixed or multimodal distributions.
+We compute this using the Mixed KSG estimator~\citep{gao2017estimating}, which is well‐suited for mixed or multimodal distributions.

 Both VSimCLR and VSupCon achieve mutual information on par with—or slightly exceeding—their non‐variational counterparts.
-In particular, during the first 200 epochs, VSimCLR exhibits lower mutual information than SimCLR, reflecting the added optimization challenge of the KL regularizer.
-After this initial phase, VSimCLR surpasses SimCLR and maintains higher mutual information for the remainder of training.
 These results indicate that VSimCLR ultimately preserves—or even improves—information between embeddings and labels, while also producing rich distributional representations.